bbauska/W3Cx-3of5/README.md

 -   Lightweight: no need to download lots of JavaScript and CSS code

-<h4>Video.js: a framework for building your own custom video player
+<h4>Video.js: a framework for building your own custom video player</h4>

 Open source, and made for developers, [video.js](https://videojs.com/) comes with many plugins (chapters, thumbnails etc.).